Skip to content

 On my YouTube channel, I’m asked fairly regularly about sock choice when working out.
 Questions around the topics of, “Should I wear socks when working out,” “what type of socks are ideal for cross-training”, and the list goes on.

 I love this topic because sock choice and selection is a very individual question and dilemma.
-Much like selecting the best cross-training shoes for your specific asks and needs, socks also should be selected based on individuality.
+Much like selecting the perfect training shoes for your specific asks and needs, socks also should be selected based on individuality.

 On a weekly basis, I vary my training a lot in the gym.
 For example, I cross-train and tackle CrossFit WODs, lift heavy, run, and train athletically with jumps and agility work, and I like my shoes, I rotate my socks based on what I’m doing and what I’m wearing.